google/dspl/docs/dspl2-spec.md

 Thing > Intangible > StatisticalAnnotation

-Many statistical datasets use annotate values in observations with footnotes to provide contextual explanations or methodological details.
+Many statistical datasets use annotate values in observations with annotations to provide contextual explanations or methodological details.
 The inherited properties (e.g., name, description, and URL) can be used to provide details.

 <table>
   <tr>